pekwm/pekwm/doc/configuration.md

 >
 > Modifiers and mouse buttons can be defined as "Any" which is useful
 > for Enter and Leave events.
 Any also applies as none.
 Motion events
-> have a threshold argument.
-This is the number of pixels you must
+> have a threshold argument; this is the number of pixels you must
 > drag your mouse before they begin to work.
 Multiple actions can be
 > defined for a single user action.
 Example: